Introduction

 Tips for Negotiating Your W2 Employee Salary

-7. Follow Up: After the negotiation is complete, make sure to follow up with your employer.
-Thank them for their time and reiterate your commitment to the job.
+7. Follow Up: After the negotiation, thank your employer and express your commitment to the job.

 What Are the Different Types of W2 Employees?